Abhishek02bhardwaj/Cricketer-Retirement-Prediction/README.md

 4. Integration: Integration of data files.
 <br>
 After the transformation the dataset is divided into training and testing dataset.
 Testing data is kept only 25% of the training data.
+### Feature extraction
+#### In this stage only relevant attributes are left and the rest others are deleted.
+The final Features given to the first model are:
+* Current Age (in years)
+* Debut Age (in years)
+* Innings Played till date
+* Cumulative runs scored
+* Number of fifties scored
+* Number of innings in last 3 years
+The final features given to the second model are:
+* Debut Age (in years)
+* Total innings predicted from model 1
+* Cumulative runs scored
+* Number of fifties scored